CIvanPiMa/pylib_template/{{cookiecutter.repo_name}}/README.md

 pre-commit install --install-hooks
 ```

-Install the library as editable with the development dependencies:
+Install the library (in a virtual environment) as an editable package with the development dependencies:

 ```shell
 pip install -e ".[dev]"